garrandall/popular-music-data/tracks/my-sh-t-a-boogie-wit-da-hoodie.md

 What the fuck is that sound

 I brought the mac out, niggas sat down
-I got shit i never had now i can brag now, i can brag now Got my bitch a louis bag now, she can brag now
+I got shit I never had now I can brag now, I can brag now Got my bitch a louis bag now, she can brag now
 Got my bitch a birkin bag now, she a brat now
-Now i'm sittin' in the club in a different bag now Baby when i pick it up you gon' put that ass down
+Now i'm sittin' in the club in a different bag now Baby when I pick it up you gon' put that ass down
 Tell 'em you don't give a fuck, baby spin that ass 'round Tell the dj turn it up, what the fuck in that sound
 A boogie wit da hoodie and it's always foreign
-Yea i know she like my style, them other niggas borin' When i pull up it go skrrt skrrt, that's a foreign When i pull up at a red light they don't want it
+Yea I know she like my style, them other niggas borin' When I pull up it go skrrt skrrt, that's a foreign When I pull up at a red light they don't want it
-Yeah came in from the mud and my baby know that Introduced her to my plug, now she think she all that When i first hit her up, no she never wrote back
+Yeah came in from the mud and my baby know that Introduced her to my plug, now she think she all that When I first hit her up, no she never wrote back
-So i sa her at the club and i got up on that
+So I sa her at the club and I got up on that

 Now every time they play this song she say
 "This my shit"
 See the flick of my wrist
-And i know she know wassup, baby this is my shit
+And I know she know wassup, baby this is my shit
 See the flick of my wrist

 They know that my bitch that's a fact and she stuck wit me